Victorian swivel toilet table, with height adjustable seat - antique

 Description

-Victorian swivel vanity table with a seat adjustable in height and a new grey cover, standing on a rattan and carved column ending with 3 carved cabriolet legs.
+Victorian swivel dressing table with a seat adjustable in height and a new grey cover, standing on a rattan and carved column ending with 3 carved cabriolet legs.
 This antique stool retains its original finish, which has been cleaned, revitalized, and waxed.

 Attributes / Details